Kalmonipa/QuoteSmith/README.md

 The recommended way to run is via a Docker container.
 Refer to [docker-compose.yml] for an example compose file.

 To add your own custom quotes, map a directory to the specified path in the container and add in the .txt files with the quotes.
-They must be in the format specified below.
+They must be in the format specified above.

 ## Running locally
 Pull the repo and run `npm start`.